timaeusx/ds4400-gene-expression/README.md

 ### Principal Component Analysis/Regression

 ### Logistic Regression (with and without PCA dimensionality reduction)
+Logistic regression was one of our best performing models even without changing any parameters or reducing features with an accuracy of 97% and only 1 misclassification where an AML patient was predicted to have ALL.
+We were curious if we could improve performance even more by reducing the number of dimensions with PCA considering our dataset had over 7000 features, however we saw a drop in performance to 88% accuracy and an increase to 4 false negatives.

 ### Random Forest Classification (with and without dimensionality reduction)